John Day Dam Powerhouse HVAC Upgrades

 One or more of the items under this acquisition is subject to the World Trade Organization Government Procurement Agreement and Free Trade Agreements.

 This synopsis is not a request for quotes (RFQ), proposals (RFP), or in an invitation for bids (IFB).
 This is a pre-solicitation notice indicating that a solicitation for a competitive acquisition for the award of one firm-fixed-price contract is intended to be issued via Contract Opportunities at SAM.gov.
-The tentative solicitation issuance date is July 2026.
+The tentative solicitation issuance date is mid-September 2026.
 The solicitation will not be issued less than 15 days from the date of this notice.
 The specifications and drawings will be included with the solicitation once issued.

 This announcement is for information and planning purposes only and is not to be construed as a commitment by the Government, implied or otherwise, to issue a solicitation or award a contract.